 The modern brand purpose is not like the lofty and often superficial mission statements that many companies have.
 It’s a description of how your brand could change the world – and it needs to be truly inspiring for your company’s employees.

 A strong brand purpose is the one, ownable way of connecting your people to your brand’s positioning and strategy.
 The “why” is the key.
-Businesses need to go beyond describing what they do and explain to employees, partners, customers and prospective customers why they do it.
+In reference to the employee value proposition, businesses need to go beyond describing what they do and explain to employees, partners, customers and prospective customers why they do it.

 According to Peter Drucker, an early leader in business management thinking, “Most people need to feel that they are here for a purpose, and unless an organization can connect to this need to leave something behind that makes this a better world, it won’t be successful over time”.